Bryan Money: Political context

-Following the demonetization of silver, dubbed the "Crime of ‘73", tensions arose between factions of both the Democratic and Republican political parties.
+Following the demonetization of silver with the Coinage Act of 1873 and economic tensions caused by the Panic of 1893, tensions arose between factions of both the Democratic and Republican political parties.
 Some wished to maintain a single gold standard, while others advocated for a bi-metal standard in which silver would be valued at a rate of 16 ounces for every ounce of gold.
 During the 1896 and 1900 elections, Bryan, along with several lesser parties, argued for a dual standard because it would enable the government to put more paper money into circulation, as it could be backed by both gold and silver.
 His opponent William McKinley's platform preserved the gold standard.
 McKinley's supporters issued Bryan Money as a political statement about these dueling standards.

+Bryan expounded the free coinage of silver using the ratio of 16 ounces of silver to 1 ounce of gold.
+For example, $0.53 of silver would produce a silver dollar, which is what the Morgan dollar contained.
+If the government issued dollars containing 100 cents worth of silver, they would have been very large and cumbersome.
+Bryan's opponents quickly exaggerated the size of this coin.